Nirklav/task_queue/README.md

 # task_queue
-The implementation of the thread pool for Rust
+The implementation of the thread pool for Rust.

-Library supports dynamic control over the number of threads
+Library supports dynamic control over the number of threads.

 [Documentation](http://nirklav.github.io/task_queue/task_queue/index.html)